Annuity vs 401k – Income as the Outcome

 Relying on a 401(k) as a main source of retirement income is sort of like buying a Smart Car to pull your boat.
-When planning for retirement, just like in practical everyday life, success depends on choosing the right vehicle for the job.
+When planning for retirement, success depends on choosing the right vehicle for the job.
+It’s important to understand how an annuity vs 401k works if income is your desired outcome.

 In this context it is easy to understand that defined contribution plans like 401(k)s and IRAs were meant to offer a means of saving extra money for retirement while taking advantage of tax deferral.
-The trouble is now that most employers have eliminated pension plans, Americans are left to figure out how to fill the retirement income void.
+Now that most employers have eliminated pension plans, Americans are left to figure out how to fill the retirement income void.
 Most simply don’t understand that their 401(k) is the wrong vehicle for the job.

 When we retire, we need to know we will have income to rely on for our daily needs for as long as we live.
 The trouble is we don’t know how long that will be.
 Walking the tightrope of withdrawing as much as we need, but not enough to cause us to run out of money decades later, is a difficult undertaking.
 When you add losses due to stock market downturns into the mix, it becomes a truly treacherous situation.